ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2021-02-18-listensreadsandthinks.md

 ### Thought:

 - this is a far cry from the austrian economics (von mises, ayn rand) i was reading in my teens
-- zhigales on monopoly was also a surprise
+- both takes on nationalization and monopoly were a surprise
 - the tension between the two takes is quite interesting
 - echos of [coase](https://link.springer.com/chapter/10.1007/978-1-349-24002-9_3)